mgcooper/icemodel/README.md

 The `spectral` directory contains values for the absorption coefficient of pure ice from Warren et al. 2008, in-situ absorption coefficients for glacier ice from Cooper et al. 2021, a downwelling solar spectrum for the Arctic atmosphere generated with `ATRAN` (Lord, 1991), and a library of mie-scattering coefficients as described in Cooper et al. 2021.

 The `userdata` directory contains alternative model forcing data that is "swapped out" with the standard model forcing to test hypotheses about processes and model sensitivity to forcings.
-For example, users can select input forcing data generated from climate model output by setting the `userdata` and `uservars` configuration parameters (see `demo/demo.m`), or swap weather station abledo with MODIS albedo.
-Setting `userdata=modis` and `uservars=albedo` would replace the albedo values in the input meteorological forcing file with modis albedo for the same time and location.
+For example, users can select input forcing data generated from climate model output by setting the `userdata` and `uservars` configuration parameters (see `demo/demo.m`), or swap weather station albedo with MODIS albedo.
+Setting `userdata="modis"` and `uservars="albedo"` would replace the albedo values in the input meteorological forcing file with modis albedo for the same time and location.

 ## Summary